ofluffydev/pythonCourse/docs/introduction-to-python/installing-python.md

 ### Additional Steps (Optional):

 - If you want to install multiple versions of Python or create isolated environments, you can use tools like `pyenv` or `conda`.
 We will look deeper into this further on.
-- Pip usually comes pre-installed, if it isn't, install it by running `python -m ensurepip --default-pip`.
+- Pip usually comes pre-installed, if it isn't, then install it by running `python -m ensurepip --default-pip`.